LP-is-here/TBA-92-code-1-with-soundtrack-5-19-/ROADMAP.md

-This is just a basic roadmap of stuff that needs to be coded in the future:
+ <br> This is just a basic roadmap of stuff that needs to be coded in the future:
-Basic answer CYOA (not VP switcher) for the primary section Fixing the campaign issues (needs a quick meeting in GC) Fixing starting polling (needs a long meeting in GC) Fixing feedback effects (needs a quick meeting in GC) Other various 2000-1992 transfers
+ <br> -Basic answer CYOA (not VP switcher) for the primary section
+ <br> -Fixing the campaign issues (These are mainly implemented but need some touching up)
+ <br> -Fixing starting polling (Also needs touching up but it looks fine I guess)
+ <br> -Fixing feedback effects (needs a quick meeting in GC)
+ <br> -Other various 2000-1992 transfers

-Feel free to add more, this is just off the top of my head for now.
+ <br> Feel free to add more, this is just off the top of my head for now.